joel113/documentation-cheatsheet/shell.md

 `find /tmp -name 'foo.txt'` - Search for a file called foo.txt

+`fd  pattern` - Search for a file with the pattern

 ## Sorting

 `sort -u` - Sorts and removes duplicates